shanamatthews/static-site-generator/posts/week-notes-3-19-23.md

 I'm back from India!
 The trip went surprisingly well health-wise.
 I did have to take 7 (yes, SEVEN) different medications for my allergies/mast cell disorder, but I didn't have any major issues and didn't get sick, so, huge win.

-## Working
+## Producing

+### Work

 I... am joining the docs team at Sentry!
 I've been on the DevRel team under marketing, which increasingly doesn't feel like the right fit given my hesitations about traveling and being a public figure.
-I'll be a documentation engineer, focused on making [Sentry's docs](https://docs.sentry.io/) great, both in terms of platform and content.
+My new role will be a documentation engineer, focused on making [Sentry's docs](https://docs.sentry.io/) great, both in terms of platform and content.
 My first day on the team will be 4/3.
 More to come soon!

-## Experimenting
+### Writing

+- [in-progress] "What is OpenTelemetry" article with another DevRel person from GCP.
+- [paused] Dreaming of finishing my [Profiling 101 series](https://blog.sentry.io/2023/02/07/profiling-101-what-is-profiling/) (someday 💭)

+### Experiments

-### ClippyGPT
+#### ClippyGPT

 Definitely want to come back to [this](https://supabase.com/blog/chatgpt-supabase-docs) but currently paused as I transition back from vacation.

-### Microsoft Loop
+#### Microsoft Loop

 I finally got access to [Loop](https://loop.microsoft.com/) as well as ["New Bing"](https://www.bing.com/new), but I'm weirdly over AI stuff right now.
 Its been dominating all the media so I'm not even playing with it.
 Instead, I'm checking out Microsoft's new [Notion](https://notion.so/) clone.
 I love Notion, so very curious how Loop stacks up.

 It seems pretty on-par, other than Notion databases, which are arguably the best part of Notion.
 However, Loop's tables may be doing more than I'm giving them credit for.
 Need to explore further.

-## Producing

-- [in-progress] "What is OpenTelemetry" article with another DevRel person from GCP.
-- [paused] Dreaming of finishing my Profiling 101 series (someday 💭)

 ## Consuming